JoClaivaz/Mammals_orthologs_exp/README.md

 Command line: python extract_paralog_modification_group.py list_mammals PairPara_in_path_with_regexp Domain_file_in_path Domain_file_out_with_regexp

 #'ortho_domain_modification_analysis.py', 'para_domain_modification_analysis.py' and 'barplot_result_domain_modification.R'
-analysis number of gene available in the different files produced through this step, and use R script to obtained plot
+number of gene available analysis in the different files produced through the domain architecture modification inference step, and use R script to obtained plot
 Input: all the files produced for 'Domain_modification_inference' for the ortholog part
 Ouput: barplot visualization

 ##Analysis subfolder
 #'tissue_availability_mammals_bgee.py'
-extract unique Anatomical entity name and Stage name for each expression dataset from Bgee, allowing the choice of the species (with at least 6 common tissue with the central species, here HUMAN)
+extract unique Anatomical entity name and Stage name for each expression dataset from Bgee, allowing the choice of the species
 Input: * all expression data from Bgee
 Output: 'tissue_available_bgee'
-This script extract the expression data specific to the considered ortholog pair (control and 1 domain modification) and tissue selectionned, and write a smaller new file
-N.B.: species chosen with at least 6 equivalent tissue data expression in human

 #'extraction_state_expression_file.py'
 parsed expression files in function of the considered species and tissues & the results of domain rearrengement (control group / 1 domain lost not repeated in termini part of the proten).